 Stroke Victims Likely To Have Oral Or Mouth Infections

 After describing in the Heart Disease Section, how bacteria migrate throughout your body by hitching a ride on your body’s public transit system (circulatory system or blood stream), it seems reasonable to expect that bacteria can affect other areas of the body beside the heart.
-For a biological dentist in Colorado Springs focusing on alternative dentistry this is a huge area of focus.

 In fact, research is now indicating a connection between the incidence of stroke and mouth infections, including gum disease.
 The study revealed that stroke victims were much more likely to have an oral or mouth infection at the time of the stroke.
 One of your most important efforts to maintain whole body health is, to avoid a stroke.
 Contact a dentist today.
-Look for a biological dentist in Colorado Springs to evaluate your dental health carefully to help you with your goal to avoid a stroke.
+Look for a dentist to evaluate your dental health carefully to help you with your goal to avoid a stroke.

 It makes sense to eliminate any mouth infections, including tooth abscesses, gum diseases like gingivitis and periodontitis also known as pyorrhea or trench mouth.
-Trench mouth is caused by a buildup of “unhealthy” bacteria in the mouth that can cause issues such as painful, bleeding gums and ulcers around the gums and mouth.